 Just leave the fields blank that you don't want to search

-Doctor Flora Douglas
+Professor Flora Douglas

 |Post Nominals||PhD, MPH, PGDip Health Prom, BN|

-|Biography||Dr Flora Douglas is a Reader in Nursing who is based in the School of Nursing and Midwifery at The Robert Gordon University, Aberdeen.
-Dr Douglas has a background in public health, public health research and nursing.
-Dr Douglas is also the Post Graduate Research Degrees Coordinator for the School of Nursing and Midwifery.
+|Biography||Flora Douglas is a Professor in Public Health who is based in the School of Nursing and Midwifery at RGU.
+Professor Douglas has a background in public health, public health research and nursing.
+She is also the Post Graduate Research Degrees Coordinator for the School of Nursing and Midwifery, and Paramedic Practice.

-Prior to joining Robert Gordon University, Flora held two academic posts at the University of Aberdeen (UoA).
+Prior to joining RGU, Flora held two academic posts at the University of Aberdeen (UoA).
 Latterly, she was a Principal Investigator on the Scottish Government-funded RESAS research programme (administered by the Rowett Institute of Nutrition and Health, UoA) where she held a role as lead public health / social scientist for three years.
 In this role she was responsible for conceptualising and undertaking policy-orientated research concerned with household food insecurity, health and well-being.
-In her former role at the UoA, which she held for over a decade, Flora was as a lecturer within the Department of Public Health.
+In her former role at the UoA, which she held for over a decade, Flora was a lecturer within the Department of Public Health.
 This post was jointly funded with NHS Grampian and involved close working with senior public health clinical and non-clinical colleagues throughout the period of this appointment on a range of national public health policy and programme intervention issues.
 In this role, she also variously undertook teaching, degree programme coordination, course coordination, Masters and PhD supervision roles associated with undergraduate and post-graduate teaching programmes delivered within the Institute of Applied Health Sciences (i.e. Health Sciences, Master of Public Health and Health Services Research programmes, MSc Human Nutrition, MB CHB).
 Flora also contributed to local UK Specialist Public Health Registrar training programmes, and to various CPD activities aimed at NHS Grampian public health staff.